TaylorResearchLab/Petagraph/README.md

 ### Option 2: Build from source

-Petagraph is built on top of the Unified Medical Language System ([UMLS](https://www.nlm.nih.gov/research/umls/index.html)) Unified Medical Knowledge Graph ([UBKG](https://github.com/x-atlas-consortia/ubkg-etl)) so the first step is to generate the UMLS and UBKG CSVs:
+Petagraph is built on top of the Unified Medical Language System ([UMLS](https://www.nlm.nih.gov/research/umls/index.html)) and the Unified Biomedical Knowledge Graph ([UBKG](https://github.com/x-atlas-consortia/ubkg-etl)) so (after getting a UMLS License) the first step is to generate the UMLS and UBKG CSVs:

-#### 1. Obtain a UMLS License if you don't already have one
+#### 1. Obtain a UMLS License if you don't already have one, instructions can be found [here](https://www.nlm.nih.gov/databases/umls.html)

 #### 2. Generate the UMLS CSVs